Vintharas/js13k-spaceshooter/README.md

 ## BUILD - minimize assets to 13K

+- Game engine improvements
+  - scenes.
+    - Separate background and foreground objects.
+There's no need to check
+    - extract checking whether an object is viewable to the render method within the scene.
+We no longer need to do it per sprite?
+As I've been doing it
 - Optimize build
   - test closure compiler
   - test removing all the parts of kontra that I don't need
+- TypeScript
+  - use generics for kontra types

 ## CORE GAME MECHANICS